waqaarkhan92/Oblicore/EP_Compliance_Master_Plan.md

 ## 1. EXECUTIVE SUMMARY

-EP Compliance transforms regulatory PDF permits into live compliance systems for UK SMEs.
+Oblicore transforms regulatory PDF permits into live compliance systems for UK SMEs.
 We solve a £2.4B annual problem: SMEs waste 15+ hours weekly managing permit obligations manually, face £5k–50k fines for non-compliance, and pay consultants £800/day for basic evidence management.

 The platform launches with Module 1 (Environmental Permits) only.
 Modules 2 (Trade Effluent) and 3 (MCPD/Generators) are built after customer demand is validated through cross-sell triggers from Module 1 customers.
 This sequencing minimises build risk and accelerates time-to-revenue.